OpenManufacturingPlatform/iotcon-opc-ua-connector-dotnet/README.md

 ## Create your own OPC UA Server

-- If you wish to create your own OPCUA server to test the OPC UA connector against.
+- If you wish to create your own OPC UA server.
 We suggest having a look at the [OPC UA Server Stack Feature Matrix](/readme-files/OPCUAServerStackFeatureMatrix.md)